deepanshum0408/VidyaSetu-A-LLM-Powered-Knowledge-Bridge-for-Hindi-/README.md

-# VidyaSetu – An LLM-Powered Knowledge Bridge for Hindi (Ongoing)
+# VidyaSetu – A LLM-Powered Knowledge Bridge for Hindi (Ongoing)

 ## Overview
 VidyaSetu is an educational assistant that helps bridge the gap between English queries and Hindi learning content.
 The project combines language models, retrieval systems, and text-to-speech so that students can ask questions in English and get clear answers in Hindi (as text or audio).